 Trees required to reforest the entire land surface of Sri Lanka: 6 billion.

-Estimated number of trees planted in British Columbia: 6 billion.
+Estimated number of trees planted in British Columbia: 7 billion (and counting).

 Estimated number of tree planters in Canada at the height of the trade: 18,500.

 Estimated number of soldiers in the Canadian army: 18,500.